Get ready to be surprised by “another Algarve”.

 The GR13 - Via Algarviana starts in Alcoutim, on the banks of the Guadiana River, and ends with the Atlantic Ocean in sight, at Cabo de São Vicente.

-Along the way, it crosses the interior of the Algarve for about 300 kilometres, divided into 14 sectors that lead to a rich and diverse landscape.
+Along the way, it crosses the inland Algarve for about 300 kilometres, divided into 14 sectors that lead to a rich and diverse landscape.
 The GR13 crosses the three Algarve mountains (Caldeirão, Monchique and Espinhaço de Cão), the craggy barrocal subregion, the hills and part of the Southwest Alentejo and Costa Vicentina Natural Park. » Discover the 14 Sectors

 It is this territory that we invite you to explore.
 The rural villages, flavours and traditions of the local people combine with the beauty of the vegetation, birds and other animals, creating a natural and human landscape that you will always remember.